2002-2005: I worked in scientific and medical publishing in London. It was not as much fun as doing science so I returned to university to do my PhD!

 In the morning I might give a lecture, then in the afternoon I might photograph people for an experiment, then use computer software to change to shape of their face.

-In the morning, I am woken up by my little boy, Benjamin, demanding breakfast and a cuddle (in that order).
+In the morning, I am woken up by my two children.
 At work, my time, is split between teaching and research.
 So if I have a lecture one day, I might prepare for it for an hour before, print out handouts and so on, then give the lecture.
 This could be in front of 200 students, which is quite daunting, and goes on for 2 hours.
 After that, I need a big cup of tea to recover.
 Then I might spend the rest of the day doing research.
 I might photograph some people’s faces.
 I would then upload these pictures into special software which I use to change the shape of their face, for example turning a man’s face gradually into a woman’s across a series of steps.
 Then I would show these pictures to other students who would rate how attractive they find each picture.

 Other activities include reading the latest research from other scientists, helping students run their own experiments, writing up my results for publication, presenting my work at conferences.
 Hopefully not all on the same day though.